-The following case study summaries identify the relationship between housing and each of the thematic areas covered by the 17 SDGs.
+The following case study summaries identify the relationship between housing and the most relevant thematic areas covered by the SDGs.
 Integrated urban projects often impact multiple SDGs simultaneously.
 The summaries identify the intersectionality of each SDG with the housing ecosystem, and for SDGs directly influenced by housing, illustrate examples of successful interventions from all around the world.